 If I bought all of these things at once, I would have busted my budget even before I started my business.

-Take Advantage of Available Rewards Program/ Discounts Available To You
+Take Advantage of Available Rewards Programs/ Discounts Available To You

 If you think that you’re not yet good at managing your finances then I highly suggest that you stay away from using your credit cards.